-For houses and flats, the guidance in Approved Document K2 specifies a minimum guard height of 800mm to window openings in the external wall.
-This would normally be achieved by forming window openings of at least 800mm above finished floor level.
+For houses and flats the guidance in Approved Document K2 (Building Regulations England and Wales) specifies a minimum guard height of 800mm to window openings in the external wall.
+This would normally be achieved by forming window openings of at least 800mm above the finished floor level.
 The wall beneath the opening is therefore considered to be the barrier to falling.